Comparing upsides and downsides

 Which Option Is Right for You?

-Every option will bring you a mix of upsides and downsides.
-And it’s up to you which combinations of upsides and downsides you prefer to avoid and which combination you choose to move forward with.
+Every option will bring a mix of upsides and downsides.
+We all have different attitudes to risk.
+So it is up to you to decide which combinations of upsides and downsides you prefer to move forward with and which combinations you prefer to avoid, given your current circumstances.

-In the example shown above, I chose Option B even though this was the most difficult to implement.
-This was because it had the potential to bring me the biggest Upsides and the smallest Downsides and that was what I wanted at the time.
-In that particular situation I was willing to take the risks to get the benefits.
+In the example shown above, I chose Option B even though it was the most difficult to implement.
+That was because this option had the potential to bring me the biggest Upsides and the smallest Downsides and that was what I wanted at that time, in that particular situation

 This matches Elon Musk’s attitude to risk.
 He says: